 2) Calls to SYSDATE, UID, USER and USERENV Functions

 36. What is PL/SQL?

 Answer: PL/SQL is a procedural language extension over SQL provided by Oracle.
-It facilitates declaration of variables, functions, and conditional operators in SQL syntax thereby giving the developer more freedom and ease to design complex queries
+It facilitates the declaration of variables, functions, and conditional operators in SQL syntax thereby giving the developer more freedom and ease to design complex queries.

 37. What is dynamic SQL?
 When to use dynamic SQL?